impensavel/spoil/docs/SPSite.md

 ## Instantiation
 The library uses [**HTTPlug**](http://httplug.io), so it doesn't depend on a specific HTTP client implementation.
-Here are some examples of how to create an `SPSite` instance using various HTTP adapters.
+Here are some examples of how to create an `SPSite` instance using different HTTP adapters.

 ### Guzzle 6 HTTP Adapter